fishforwish/fgc/README.md

 Basically, this paper is about norm and behaviors.
 We studied KMNS: Kenya 2008/9, Mali 2006 (C: the report was in French), Nigeria 2008 and Sierra Leone 2008.
+Updated: by Jan/19, the newest data of Kenya (Kenya 2014, Mali 2012-3 and Nigeria 2013 did not have comparable datasets for this study, so we sticked to the current older datasets).
+However Sierra leone 2013 DHS does have similar data and that will allow us to do a quasi longitudinal comparison.

 Research Questions: